 An MCU must support video and audio mixing and media adaptation for different types of endpoints and should also support control functions, for example, auxiliary stream token control, voice switch and control based on endpoint screens, etc.

-Gate Keeper
+Call Controller (CC)

-A GK is the resource management device for video conferencing and can provide resource management for endpoints, MCUs and GWs.
-The functions of a GK include: address resolution, access control and bandwidth management.
+A CC is the resource management device for video conferencing and can provide resource management for endpoints, MCUs and GWs.
+The functions of a CC include: address resolution, access control and bandwidth management.
+CC corresponds to Gate Keeper on H.323 system.

 6.1.4 Gateway